techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/CronJobs.md

 Cron is a background service(daemon) that will run commands as they are scheduled.

 Cron jobs are set up in the Crontab for streamlining routine maintenance activities.

+Cron jobs are basically timers that start running a script according to the timing you set in the cronjob, which is written in the crontab, opened with the *crontab -e* command.

+It's crucial to get the time set correctly and also to ensure that you write the output of the cron job in a file.

+The syntax of your script and cronjob need to correspond with regards to file locations and names, obvious, but not for beginners at first.